-Use related queries to create suggestions associated with a search phrase, guiding visitors to certain search patterns.
+Use related queries to create suggestions associated with a search phraseOne or more words that a user enters into a search box to begin a search., guiding visitors to certain search patterns.

 Episerver Find automatically generates suggestions from site visitors who also searched for the same phrase.
 You can manually add related queries that are not automatically generated because users are not entering those search terms.
 By manually adding related queries, you create desirable search patterns that are used as the website evolves.
 For example, on a travel website, to searches for Spain, add related queries for Barcelona and Madrid.
 Or, on an e-commerce site, to searches for accessories, add handbags and shoes.

 You can apply a related query to a specific website and a specific language.

 - From edit viewA section of the user interface where you edit content items, such as pages and blocks.
 To access edit view, log in and select CMS > Edit.
 (See admin view for comparison.), select Find > Manage.
 The Statistics screen appears.